JAlcocerT/JAlcocerT/content/blog/concepts-BIGDATA.md

     .show(35)
 ```

-You can also read **json tables**: often the initial format for data ingestion or for simple data exchange but is usually transformed into more efficient formats for storage and analysis in big data systems
+You can also read **json tables**.

+Often the initial format for data ingestion or for simple data exchange but is usually transformed into more efficient formats for storage and analysis in big data systems

 ```py
 df = ss.read.json(f"{active_node}/raw/folder1/folder2/table/{year}/{month}/{day_selected}/04/00")